Skip to content

 The Library is the perfect place to go when you have questions that need answering or research to complete.
 In this workshop, students will learn what resources the Library offers, and how to use them.
 Optional: Teachers can request a focus on a topic that reflects what you are learning about in class.

-• Tips and Tricks for using the Library’s catalogue
+• Optional: using the catalogue advanced search

 Overall goal: Students understand what resources to use in different circumstances, and they have the basic skills to access information using Library resources.